TooTall18T/tool_length_probe/docs/manual.md

 The debug mode writes the "logfile.txt" file inside the configurations directory.
 In this file some machine and subroutines parameter will be saved to help with trouble shooting.
 The file will be overwritten every time.

 #### Change position
-The tool change position (G30) can be set with [OFFSETS] [SET TOOL TOUCH OFF POSITION].
+The tool change position (G30) can be set with [PROBING] [TOOL SETTER] [SET TOOL TOUCH OFF POS].
-To do this, move the machine to the desired position and press [SET TOOL TOUCH OFF POSITION].
+To do this, move the machine to the desired position and press [SET TOOL TOUCH OFF POS].
 This position can be changed at any time if needed.
 To use this position for the routine "#<disable_pre_pos>" must be set to "0".
 If this function will be used, the machine moves to the G30 X-, Y- and Z-coordinate in case of a measurement started with "M600" and asks there for the tool change.
 After that the machine moves to the touch probe position.
 When the tool table is used and the additional repetitions ("#< addreps>") is set to a min. of "1", the machine moves to this position after the fast measurement failed.
 This happens at the manual and automatic measurement.